Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 How Much Does It Cost to Attend the Grand Masked Ball of Versailles?

-I gave you some prices above like ticket prices, ballgown rentals, etc. However, here is a breakdown for the ball based on my experience there.
+I gave you some prices above like ticket prices, ballgown rentals, etc. However, here is a breakdown for the ball based on my experience there in 2025.

 - Costume: €158/$185